-Flexible dentures are a new product similar to conventional acrylic dentures but with an important difference, because they’re flexible they can replace a small number of teeth and fill a gap without necessarily covering the palate.
-They are good for small to medium sized gaps and are easy to fit.
-However, they are usually just a temporary measure to be used whilst waiting for implants or a bridge.
+Flexible dentures are a new and similar product to conventional acrylic dentures but with a big difference, because they’re flexible they can replace a small number of teeth and fill a gap without necessarily covering the palate.
+Even Though they are good for small to medium sized gaps and are easy to fit, they are usually just a temporary measure to be used while waiting for implants or a bridge.

-The best way to stabilise a denture is to use at least two remaining teeth favourably positioned as anchors.
-The are prepared using ceramic caps which the denture snaps onto.
-This type is a Telescopic denture and it has very good aesthetic results and is very stable whilst chewing, depending on the number of remaining teeth in a jaw.
+The best way to stabilise a denture is to use at least two remaining teeth satisfyingly positioned as anchors.
+Dentures prepared using a ceramic caps which it snaps onto are called Telescopic denture.
+It has very good aesthetic results and is very stable while chewing, depending on the number of remaining teeth in a jaw.

 Are dentures right for me?